Modura

 As a former fashion industry professional in New York City, I noticed a lack of user-friendly apps to shop for trendy yet affordable clothing.

-The claim
+The Market

-With many professionals returning to the office, the apparel market is growing rapidly and is forecasted to reach nearly $2T in revenue by 2027.
+The apparel market is growing rapidly and is forecasted to reach nearly $2T in revenue by 2027.

-The problem
+The Claim

-Due to the rising cost of living and consumer goods, it's difficult for young professionals to find affordable yet trendy, business casual clothing.
+With many professionals returning to the office, it's difficult for young professionals to find and shop for affordable yet trendy, business casual clothing.

-The good
+The Good

 It is easy to search for products and find in-store availability.
 The consumer can even scan a product while they're in the store.

-The bad
+The Bad

 The app crashes and freezes often (H&M, Zara, Gap) and does not save the shopping cart (H&M).
 The text and icons are small and hard to read (Zara).
 To get free shipping, the consumer must meet a minimum purchase price (H&M, Zara, Gap).